 - Portable: Most operating systems are supported, including Linux, Microsoft Windows, FreeBSD, OpenBSD, Solaris, IRIX, Mac OS X, HP-UX, NetBSD, Sun OS, Amiga, and more.

-- Easy: While Nmap offers a rich set of advanced features for power users, you can start out as simply as “nmap -v -A targethost“.
+- Easy: While NMAP offers a rich set of advanced features for power users, you can start out as simply as “nmap -v -A targethost“.
 Both traditional command line and graphical (GUI) versions are available to suit your preference.
-Binaries are available for those who do not wish to compile Nmap from source.

-- Free: The primary goals of the Nmap Project is to help make the Internet a little more secure and to provide administrators/auditors/hackers with an advanced tool for exploring their networks.
-Nmap is available for free download, and also comes with full source code that you may modify and redistribute under the terms of the license.
+- Free: The primary goals of this NMAP Project is to help make the Internet a little more secure and to provide administrators/auditors/hackers with an advanced tool for exploring their networks. it is available for free download, and also comes with full source code that you may modify and redistribute under the terms of the license.

 - Well Documented: Significant effort has been put into comprehensive and up-to-date man pages, whitepapers, tutorials, and even a whole book!
 Find them in multiple languages here.

-- Supported: While Nmap comes with no warranty, it is well supported by a vibrant community of developers and users.
+- Supported: While it comes with no warranty, it is well supported by a vibrant community of developers and users.
 Most of this interaction occurs on the Nmap mailing lists.
 Most bug reports and questions should be sent to the nmap-dev list, but only after you read the guidelines.
-We recommend that all users subscribe to the low-traffic nmap-hackers announcement list.
-You can also find Nmap on Facebook and Twitter.
-For real-time chat, join the #nmap channel on Freenode or EFNet.

-- Acclaimed: Nmap has won numerous awards, including “Information Security Product of the Year” by Linux Journal, Info World and Codetalker Digest.
-It has been featured in hundreds of magazine articles, several movies, dozens of books, and one comic book series.
-Visit the press page for further details.
+- Acclaimed: Nmap has won various honors, including “Information Security Product of the Year” by Linux Journal, Info World and Codetalker Digest.
+It has been included in many magazine articles, a few motion pictures, many books, and one comic book arrangement.
+Visit the press page for further subtleties.